 ‘Franchise’ – A collection or combination of other types, for example, a franchise might include multiple TV shows, or TV shows and movies.

+Other Media:

+Note: Most descriptive information applies to apps/applications, although some fields may not apply.

+‘App’ – An App or Application.

+‘Gallery’ – An image gallery.

 Although there is some overlap with Genre, Work Type is not language or culturally specific.
 Although terms may overlap, the usage does not.
 For example, the Work Type of ‘Sport’ refers to the capture of a sporting event, where a documentary on sport would have the ‘Non-episodic Show” work type.

 ColorType-type